 When you encounter IT problems, first look for help on the IT Center’s Helpdesk site.
 It contains a wealth of instructions and videos in an easily accessible format.
 Instructions can be found at https://helpdesk.it.helsinki.fi/.

-In the portal, you can also find the Helpdesk and ID Point contact details.
+You can also find the Helpdesk and ID Point contact details on the menu.

 In addition, on the right-hand side of the Helpdesk site you can find current IT failure notifications.
 The failure notifications provide you with information about outage reasons, durations and the affected user groups.

 The Helpdesk advises students and staff in IT problems related to studying or working at the University of Helsinki.
 You can contact the Helpdesk if you need help with things like the university’s IT environment, e-mail or logging in to university services.

 You can reach the Helpdesk by phone at +358 (0)2 941 55555 and by e-mail at firstname.lastname@example.org.
 The Helpdesk opening hours can be checked at https://helpdesk.it.helsinki.fi/en/help/7000.

 Arso Nist, a shady figure who works as a warning example, had found out Raymond Keskivarsen’s e-mail address from an Internet forum on gardening and had begun a quest to take over the world by sending loads of junk mail from different addresses to Raymond.
 Raymond informed the Helpdesk about it and received instructions on how to filter incoming messages.
 In this way, Raymond foiled Arso’s plans and can also filter his fan mail automatically into a separate folder based on certain key words.